Becho33/creativeautsimmain.github.io/README.md

 ___
 #### Help Others Help You
 Github makes it crazy simple for people to help with your site.
-Whether it's volunteers or paid contractors, you're always just a few clicks away from accepting improvements.
+Whether it's volunteers or paid contractors, you're always just a few clicks away from accepting improvements
 ___

 #### Features